‘Dark cloud’ over communities after crash deaths of three friends, funeral told

 Peter Finnegan, from Clogher, Peter (Petey) McNamee, from Garvaghey, and Nathan Corrigan, from Sixmilecross, all in their 20s, died in an horrific crash in Garvaghey, near Ballygawley, in the early hours of Monday morning.

-Mr Finnegan’s funeral took place on New Year’s Day at St Patrick’s Church in Clogher.
+The funerals of Mr Finnegan and Mr McNamee took place on New Year’s Day.

-Mourners at his funeral heard how all three communities have had a dark cloud hanging over them in the past week.
+Mourners at both funerals heard how the tragedy has cast a dark cloud over Tyrone and has left people shocked and bewildered.

-Mr Finnegan, who worked for OHM Engineering in Clogher, was a son of Peter and Catherine Finnegan.
+Their friend Michael Moore who was also in the car, is seriously ill in hospital.

 Fr McGahan added: “The experience of death is always disturbing.
 But the death of a young person, in the prime of life, is overwhelming in its effects.